jspecify/jspecify/docs/docs/spec.md

     > varargs methods).
 For examples of variadic parameters, see the comment
     > about array components below.

+-   a formal parameter type of a lambda

 -   a field type

 -   a record component type